-The sea is shallow, shelving gently for hundreds of yards and warm in August.
+The sea is shallow, shelves gently for hundreds of yards and warm in August.
 Not great for swimming, perfect for paddling (after a game of beach cricket and a sandy, slightly gritty picnic).

 The following morning we drove to Blakeney and hopped on a boat to visit a seal colony.
-(It’s what one does when on holiday in Norfolk).
+It’s what one does whilst on holiday in Norfolk.

 No. Sadly not in this smashing little ‘Swallows and Amazons’ dinghy.

 We could smell the seals before, rounding a sand-spit, we saw them.
 A smell of large, hot, fish-eating mammals and their various excretions.
 Can you imagine?
-Bit like cat food mixed with long-overdue-for-a-change cat litter.
+Bit like tinned tuna mixed with long-overdue-for-a-change cat litter.
 Heady.